- Home

 Biography

-Sullivan serves as current Past-President for the Southwestern Region of the American Choral Directors Association (ACDA).
-He was the 2014 recipient of the Prelude Award from Missouri ACDA.
-In 2023, he will be one of six American conductors to participate in ACDA’s International Conducting Exchange Program with the German Choral Association.
-He holds a Doctor of Music Arts from the University of North Texas, a Master of Music from Texas Tech University, and undergraduate degrees in Music Education and Vocal Performance from the University of Missouri – Kansas City Conservatory of Music.
-His principal teachers have been Allen Hightower, Richard Bjella, Joshua Habermann (conducting), Vinson Cole and William Joyner (voice), and Brad Bennight (continuo harpsichord).
+Sullivan served as President of the Southwestern Region of the American Choral Directors Association (ACDA) and member of the National Board from 2020 – 2022.
+He is a current nominee for the 2026 GRAMMY Music Educator of the Year Award, a recipient of the Trailblazer Award from Arkansas ACDA, the Prelude Award from Missouri ACDA, and the Adams-Nordstrom Award for early music studies at the University of North Texas.
+He holds a Doctor of Musical Arts from the University of North Texas, a Master of Music from Texas Tech University, and undergraduate degrees in Music Education and Vocal Performance from the University of Missouri – Kansas City Conservatory of Music.
+His primary teachers have been Allen Hightower, Richard Bjella, Joshua Habermann (conducting), Vinson Cole and William Joyner (voice), and Brad Bennight (continuo harpsichord).
+In addition to his work at A-State, Sullivan is a consultant for Carus-Verlag Publishing and a grant reviewer for the National Endowment for the Arts.

 Contact Information